jaredpetersen/raspilive/README.md

 ##### --tls-key string
 Static file server TLS key.

+##### --segment-type string
+Format of the video segments.
+Valid values include `mpegts` and `fmp4`.
+Defaults to `mpegts`.

 ##### --segment-time int
 Target segment duration in seconds.
+Defaults to `2`.

 ##### --playlist-size int
 Maximum number of playlist entries.
+Defaults to `10`.

 ##### --storage-size int
 Maximum number of unreferenced segments to keep on disk before removal.
+Defaults to `1`.

 ### DASH
 [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP), also known as MPEG-DASH, is a video